Expert medical and surgical care in Thailand

 Open Surgical Repair

 Through an abdominal or thoracic incision, the surgeon clamps the aorta, opens the aneurysm sac, and sews a synthetic Dacron graft directly in place.
-The most durable repair with no requirement for routine surveillance imaging.
+The most durable repair, with routine CT surveillance generally not needed, though periodic clinical review and imaging if new symptoms arise are still advised.
 Used when anatomy is unsuitable for EVAR or in younger patients seeking a lasting single-procedure solution.

 • Extremely durable graft with the strongest long-term outcome data